tomasf18/death-node/docs/report.md

 ##### **Goals**

-* **Confidentiality (SR1):** Only authorized nodes can read report contents.
+- **Confidentiality (SR1):** Only authorized nodes can read report contents.
 Achieved by encrypting the inner payload with a fresh symmetric Data Encryption Key (DEK) per-report and wrapping that DEK with each recipient's public key.
-* **Integrity & Authenticity (SR2):** Report contents must be tamper-evident and attributable to a signer.
+- **Integrity & Authenticity (SR2):** Report contents must be tamper-evident and attributable to a signer.
 Achieved with an Ed25519 digital signature over the canonicalized `(report || metadata)` pair.
-* **Ordering / Missing / Duplicates / Fork detection (SR3, SR4):** Each sender (or client/node) maintains a per-sender monotonic `node_sequence_number` and `prev_envelope_hash` forming a lightweight per-sender hash chain, where peers validate sequence/prev-hash to detect missing, duplicate or out-of-order messages and to detect equivocation.
+- **Ordering / Missing / Duplicates / Fork detection (SR3, SR4):*- Each sender (or client/node) maintains a per-sender monotonic `node_sequence_number` and `prev_envelope_hash` forming a lightweight per-sender hash chain, where peers validate sequence/prev-hash to detect missing, duplicate or out-of-order messages and to detect equivocation.
 This is used along with Merkle Roots computation to ensure global consistency during synchronization (described in section [5.2](#52-security-protocol-description-synchronization-integrity-and-consistency)).
-* **Performance and security of tools:** Use of well-supported, standard algorithms available in Java’s crypto stack (AES-GCM, RSA-OAEP, Ed25519) to avoid implementing low-level crypto, as required.
+- **Performance and security of tools:** Use of well-supported, s- ndard algorithms available in Java’s crypto stack (AES-GCM, RSA-OAEP, Ed25519) to avoid implementing low-level crypto, as required.

 ##### **High-level message structure (envelope)**